why Nikola Corporation [NKLA] is a Good Choice for Investors After New Price Target of $4.43

 “Nikola is focused on delivering results in our core business units of zero-emission trucking and energy infrastructure solutions,” said Steve Girsky, chairman, Nikola Board of Directors.
 “As the Company evolves, the size and composition of the Board will as well.
 We are grateful for the many contributions that Gerrit, Lynn and Mark have made to Nikola over the years and wish them well.”.

-The results of the trading session contributed to over 53252165 shares changing hands.
-Over the past one week, the price volatility of Nikola Corporation stands at 11.58% while the volatility over the past one month is 9.33%.
+Nikola Corporation represents 488.05 million in outstanding shares, while the company has a total market value of $547.77 million with the latest information.
+NKLA stock price has been found in the range of $0.8709 to $0.9226.

-The market cap for NKLA stock reached $584.00 million, with 488.05 million shares outstanding and 324.62 million shares in the current float.
-Compared to the average trading volume of 15.97M shares, NKLA reached a trading volume of 53252165 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 18.15M shares, NKLA reached a trading volume of 27443660 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NKLA shares is $4.43 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NKLA stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.